alpha-nero1/CrackingTheCodingInterview/README.md

 - 16.8 Convert an integer to the english spelling.
 - 16.15 real show of prowess with JS closures.
 - 16.19 pond counter! knocked it out of the park!
+- 16.24 great way of finding pairs in an array that make a sum!